abhiTronix/vidgear/docs/gears/screengear/overview.md

 # ScreenGear API

-## Overview

 <p align="center">
   <img src="../../../assets/gifs/screengear.gif" alt="ScreenGear in action!"/>
   <br>
   <sub><i>ScreenGear in action</i></sub>
 </p>

+## Overview

-ScreenGear is designed exclusively for ultra-fast Screencasting, that means it can grab frames from your monitor in real-time, either by define an area on the computer screen, or full-screen, at the expense of inconsiderable latency.
+> ScreenGear is designed exclusively for ultra-fast Screencasting, that means it can grab frames from your monitor in real-time, either by define an area on the computer screen, or full-screen, at the expense of inconsiderable latency.
 ScreenGear also seamlessly support frame capturing from multiple monitors.

 ScreenGear API implements a multi-threaded wrapper around [**python-mss**](https://github.com/BoboTiG/python-mss) python library, and also flexibly supports its internal parameter.

 Furthermore, ScreenGear API relies on [**Threaded Queue mode**](../../../bonus/TQM/) for threaded, error-free and synchronized frame handling.

-&nbsp;
+&thinsp;

+!!! tip "Helpful Tips"

+	* If you're already familar with [OpenCV](https://github.com/opencv/opencv) library, then see [Switching from OpenCV ➶](../../switch_from_cv/#switching-videocapture-apis)

-!!! tip "It is advised to enable logging(`logging = True`) on the first run for easily identifying any runtime errors."
+	* It is advised to enable logging(`logging = True`) on the first run for easily identifying any runtime errors.

-&nbsp;
+&thinsp;

 ## Importing